sasjs/cli.sasjs.io/docs/faq.md

 ## How Does Authentication / Token Management work with SAS Viya?

 The CLI will only work with client / secret pairs that have the 'authorization_code' grant type.
-It will not work with a username / password (Basic Authentication) approach, for security reasons.
+It does not support the username / password (Basic Authentication) approach, for security reasons.

-Once you provide the client (and secret) to SASjs, either as part of `sasjs add` or `sasjs add cred` then a URL is presented to which the user must authenticate the CLIENT_ID.
+Once you provide the client (and secret) to SASjs, either as part of `sasjs add` or `sasjs auth` then a URL is presented to which the user must authenticate the CLIENT_ID.

 Once the user provides the authorisation code, the CLI uses the client / secret / auth code to obtain an ACCESS_TOKEN and REFRESH_TOKEN.